Abbeyanalyt/walmatsalesanalysis/README.md

 ## CODE

 ### SQL Queries
-- Refer to [ABBEYwalmart SQL queries]https://github.com/Abbeyanalyt/walmatsalesanalysis/blob/main/abbeywalmart%20SQL%20queries.sqlfor the complete set of SQL commands used in the project.
+- Refer to [ABBEYwalmart SQL queries]for the complete set of SQL commands used in the project.

 ```sql
 CREATE schema WalmartSales;